osadl/OSLOC2JSON/README.md

 which would be rather meaningless.

 ### Additional keys available when in merge mode
-In merge mode, two additional keys may be added, if appropriate
+In merge mode, two additional keys may be added, if appropriate.

 #### Licenses with copyleft clause
-A list of names of licenses with copyleft clause, if any, will be added under the key 'COPYLEFT LICENSES' such as
+A list of names of licenses with copyleft clause, if any, will be added under the key 'COPYLEFT LICENSES' such as:
 ```json
 {
     "COPYLEFT LICENSES": [